Find out about different rules for entitlement that affect some employment types, including agency workers, directors and educational workers.

 SSP entitlement will continue to the end of any assignment they had agreed to work.
 Your employee may have been offered and accepted other assignments when they went sick.
 Entitlement will then continue until the end of the last accepted assignment and the periods in between unless the contract has been ended in writing.

 Employees in education including classroom assistants, college lecturers, nursery workers, school bus drivers and kitchen staff may be contracted to work outside of term-times.
 Entitlement to SSP depends on the type of contract you have with your employee.

 No contract outside of term-times

-A term-time worker who becomes sick outside of their contract, eg during school holidays, is not entitled to SSP, as they are not an employee during those weeks.
+A term-time worker who becomes sick outside of their contract, for example during school holidays, is not entitled to SSP, as they’re not an employee during those weeks.

 Contract ends and new contract starts

 Where an employee is already entitled to SSP during a contract, entitlement will stop at the end of that contract.